Vincent-Wuicer/TripleMixer/README.md

 ## Abstract
 Adverse weather conditions such as snow, fog, and rain pose significant challenges to LiDAR-based perception models by introducing noise and corrupting point cloud measurements.
 To address this issue, we make the following three contributions:
-1. **point cloud denoising network:** we propose **TripleMixer**, a robust and efficient point cloud denoising network that integrates spatial, frequency, and channel-wise processing through three specialized mixer modules.
+1. **Point cloud denoising network:** we propose **TripleMixer**, a robust and efficient point cloud denoising network that integrates spatial, frequency, and channel-wise processing through three specialized mixer modules.
 TripleMixer can be seamlessly deployed as a plug-and-play module within existing LiDAR perception pipelines;
 2. **Large-scale adverse weather datasets:** we construct two large-scale simulated datasets, **Weather-KITTI** and **Weather-NuScenes**, covering diverse weather scenarios with dense point-wise semantic and noise annotations;
 3. **LiDAR perception benchmarks:** we establish four benchmarks: **Denoising**, **Semantic Segmentation (SS)**, **Place Recognition (PR)**, and **Object Detection (OD)**.
 These benchmarks enable systematic evaluation of denoising generalization, transferability, and downstream impact under both simulated and real-world adverse weather conditions.